Rob Herring (rugby union)

 Robert Patrick Herring (born 27 April 1990) is a professional rugby union player who plays as a hooker for United Rugby Championship club Ulster.
 Born in South Africa, he represents Ireland at international level after qualifying on ancestry grounds.
+He is Ulster's record appearance holder.

 Club career

 Born in Cape Town, South Africa, Herring hails from one of South Africa's oldest and well known schools, South African College Schools (SACS).
 He joined London Irish academy in 2009, and made his senior debut for the team in 2010, but was not offered a senior contract, and returned to South Africa to continue his studies.
 He played for Western Province's under-21 team, and appeared in the Varsity Cup for Stellenbosch University.

 On the basis of these performances, both Ulster and Connacht showed interest, aware he qualified to play for Ireland through his Irish grandparents.
 Both teams offered him a two-year development contract, but Herring asked for a six-month trial so he could continue his studies if it didn't work out, and Ulster agreed.
 He signed for Ulster ahead of the 2012–13 season.

 Initially used as a backup to team captain Rory Best, he got first-team opportunities when Best was on Ireland duty.
 He was named captain in Best's absence during the 2015 Rugby World Cup, and shared the captaincy with Andrew Trimble during the 2016–17 season after Best stepped down from the role.
 He made his 100th appearance for the province in September 2016.

 Since Best's retirement in 2019, Herring has been Ulster's first choice hooker.
 He made his 200th appearance for Ulster in October 2021.
 He equalled the Ulster appearance record at 229, alongside Andrew Trimble and Darren Cave, at the end of the 2022–23 season, and became the province's most capped player when he came off the bench against Munster the following season.